Rdatatable/data.table/README.md

     ```R
     X[Y, head(.SD, i.top), by = .EACHI]
     ```
-    where 'top' is a non-join column in `Y`; i.e. join inherited column.
+    where `top` is a non-join column in `Y`; i.e. join inherited column.
 Thanks to many, especially eddi, Sadao Milberg and Gabor Grothendieck for extended discussions.
-Also closes **#5297** [#538](https://github.com/Rdatatable/data.table/issues/538).
+Closes [#538](https://github.com/Rdatatable/data.table/issues/538).

   2. Accordingly, `X[Y, j]` now does what `X[Y][, j]` did.
-A *classic* option to restore the previous default behaviour is to be dicussed and confirmed.
+To return the old behaviour: `options(datatable.old.bywithoutby=TRUE)`.
+This is a temporary option to aid migration and will be removed in future.
 See [this](http://r.789695.n4.nabble.com/changing-data-table-by-without-by-syntax-to-require-a-quot-by-quot-td4664770.html), [this](http://stackoverflow.com/questions/16093289/data-table-join-and-j-expression-unexpected-behavior) and [this](http://stackoverflow.com/a/16222108/403310) post for discussions.

-  3. `bit64::integer64` now works in grouping and joins, **#5369** (git [#342](https://github.com/Rdatatable/data.table/issues/342)).
+  3. `bit64::integer64` now works in grouping and joins, [#342](https://github.com/Rdatatable/data.table/issues/342).
 Thanks to James Sams for highlighting UPCs and Clayton Stanley for [this SO post](http://stackoverflow.com/questions/22273321/large-integers-in-data-table-grouping-results-different-in-1-9-2-compared-to-1). **Reminder:** `fread()` has been able to detect and read `integer64` for a while.

-  4. `setNumericRounding()` may be used to reduce to 1 byte or 0 byte rounding when joining to or grouping columns of type 'numeric', **#5369** (git [#342](https://github.com/Rdatatable/data.table/issues/342)).
+  4. `setNumericRounding()` may be used to reduce to 1 byte or 0 byte rounding when joining to or grouping columns of type 'numeric', [#342](https://github.com/Rdatatable/data.table/issues/342).
 See example in `?setNumericRounding` and NEWS item below for v1.9.2. `getNumericRounding()` returns the current setting.

   5. `X[Y]` now names non-join columns from `i` that have the same name as a column in `x`, with an `i.` prefix for consistency with the `i.` prefix that has been available in `j` for some time.
 This is now documented.

   6. For a keyed table `X` where the key columns are not at the beginning in order, `X[Y]` now retains the original order of columns in X rather than moving the join columns to the beginning of the result.

   7. It is no longer an error to assign to row 0 or row NA.